-Homemade razzleberry pie – one of my all time favorite pies!
-Filled with 3 different types of berries and topped with a lattice crust.
+Homemade Razzleberry Pie – One of my all time favorite pies!
+Filled with 3 different types of berries and topped with a beautiful lattice crust.

-Each Thanksgiving the most requested pie at my house is definitely the razleberry pie.
+Each Thanksgiving, the most requested pie at my house is definitely the razzleberry pie.
 Usually my mom would pick one up and we always gobbled it right up.
 This year I decided to try and make my own and it turned out absolutely amazing.

 Raspberries, blackberries and blueberries are piled into this delicious pie.
 Those are three of my favorite kinds of berries!
 I used this pie crust recipe as the base.
 If you’re short on a certain berry, you can even use strawberries or boysenberries too.
 They all taste amazing.
 Just use whatever you have on hand. :) Raspberries are definitely my favorite berry though.

 - Let berries thaw.
 Combine mixed berries in a bowl and allow to thaw.

 - Make crust, then bake.
 Preheat oven to 375°F. Make crust according to directions and then press pie shell in pan.
 Tuck under the edges and then place foil over the crust and put pie beads or dry beans in the center of the foil.
 Bake for 12 minutes or until lightly golden brown.